pawelgrzybek/pawelgrzybek.com/content/posts/2017-08-17-the-observer-pattern-in-javascript-explained.md

 ---
 title: The Observer Pattern in JavaScript explained
-description: This popular pattern used by tons of JavaScript applications may save you from injecting costly dependencies in your project.
+summary: This popular pattern used by tons of JavaScript applications may save you from injecting costly dependencies in your project.
 Easy, clean and very useful.
 photo: 2017-08-17.jpg
 ---